Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Ecwid will pass this data to your application as soon as it is opened in Ecwid Control panel.
 The way data is passed to your application and the way you should decrypt the received data depends on whether you process it on a client or a server side of your application.
 Below, you will find how you can do that in either case.

+By default, all applications are registered as client-side so you can start working on your application's tab right away without using server side.
+If you need your app to be switched to server-side, please contact us and we will update your app.

 ## Client-side applications

 > Example of the iframe URL call in client-side apps